NwaMazi/alx-higher_level_programming/README.md

-This is my Python repo
+This is a readme for ALX-higherlevel programing python.